 Strolling is nice.
 I love to stroll down the beach with a cup of coffee and zone out as I watch the waves roll in.
 The people watching is pretty interesting, too.
 I love to be on the beach, it’s relaxing, and sure I get in the steps, but it’s not really a workout for me.
 That’s more like my fun time.

 Instead, I know that these 10 simple brisk walking tips for a more effective workout are very helpful for women over 50.
 Increasing our walking speed (and maybe doing a little bit of power walking) has lasting health benefits.
-If you commit to incorporating these easy suggestions, you’ll be stepping your way to a fitter self!
+If you commit to incorporating these easy suggestions, you’ll be stepping your way to a fitter self as you get older!

 Make sure you are physically able to engage in any type of workout.
 Check with your physician before starting a new type of fitness routine.